MIDDLE SCHOOL AUDITIONS

 Scene Night: Saturday February 7

-We know there are a ton of talented, eager and capable kids in Portland, but this particular program is for experienced PDC students only.
+We know there are a ton of talented, experienced, eager and capable kids in Portland.
 New-to-PDC middle school students- even if they are only new to PDC, but not new to musical theater performance- are encouraged to take one of our other programs where they can shine, too!

 Auditions